ostreedev/ostree/README.md

     Now your system is in an undefined state - it's very possble left over files here will come back later to screw you.

+ - LXC / containers

+   Focused on running multiple systems at the *same time*, which isn't what we want (at least, not right now), and honestly even trying to support that for a graphical desktop would be a lot of tricky work, for example getting two GDM instances not to fight over VT allocations.
+But some bits of the technology may make sense to use.

  - jhbuild + OS packages

     The state of the art in GNOME - but can only build non-root things -